 Construction of the new building continues and is expected to be completed by spring 2013.
-In the third quarter of 2011, roofing, MEP, and interior fit-out began, elevator and utility work continued, and window and façade pre-case panel installation was completed.
+In the fourth quarter of 2011, interior fit-out continued and is expected to continue through fall 2012..

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Properties 0 0/1

 of buildings (non-residential) 0 0/1

 of Public Facilities 0 0/1

 of Non-business Organizations 0 0/1